Netsyms/SyMAT/README.md

 SyMAT is a programmable symbolic math system written in Java.

 This repository is extremely bleeding-edge.
-We test new features before committing (usually), but there are probably bugs.
+We test new features before committing (usually), but there are bugs.
-If you want a stable release, go download a binary instead.
+If you want a more stable release, download the latest one from our website.

 Get SyMAT
 ------